What is "Type II" Construction?

 The building codes (International Building Code and California Building Code) categorize building methods and materials into five “types”, according to degrees of combustibility.
 Type I is the most restrictive and non-combustible, whereas Type V is the least fire-resistant and allows combustible materials.

 Amazingly, even in the face of tragic wildfires, California homes are still built with Type V construction, and most typically with highly combustible wood beams and studs.
+In comparison, the only load bearing walls in a PHNX Home are Insulated Concrete Forms (ICF).
+PHNX Homes are ICF homes.

 Occasionally we will see homes and housing built with light-gauge steel framing; however, this is still considered Type V construction, as steel framing nonetheless requires combustible wood sheathing for walls, floors and roof.
 Light gauge steel will also deform if exposed for the extended periods of time at very high temperatures we see in wildfires.